Small knitting projects that are perfect for travel

 Socks are a classic knitting project that are not only practical but also portable.

-With just a skein of sock yarn and a set of double-pointed or a small circular needles, you can knit away to your heart's content.
+With just a skein of sock yarn and a set of double-pointed or small circular needles, you can knit away to your heart's content.
 Socks are also a great way to experiment with different stitch patterns and techniques, making them an engaging project for knitters of all skill levels.

 Knitted socks I made while in Nepal.
 The pattern is The Journey Sock pattern.